mrchrisster/MiSTer_SAM/README.md

 **SAM puts all your games on display to enjoy whenever your MiSTer is idle!**

 ## What is it?
-Like a screen saver, MiSTer SAM comes on when your MiSTer is idle.
-Then SAM will launch a random game from your library every few minutes.
+Like a screen saver, SAM comes on when your MiSTer is idle.
+It will launch a random game from your library every few minutes.
 If you like a game that's currently playing, just pick up your controller and push a button, press a key, or move the mouse.
 SAM will start another game once you return to the main menu.
 Then the gaming tour begins again!

 ## Installation
 - Copy `MiSTer_SAM_on.sh` to your MiSTer's `/media/fat/Scripts` directory - *that's it!*